GET HELP HIDE SITE

 For children and young people in the West - Reading, Wokingham or Newbury

 We will only accept referrals for children who are school aged and have an EHCP (Educational, Health, Care Plan).
-If the child has one, you can make a referral using our online form (opens in new window).
+If the child has one, you can make a referral using our online form using the link below.

 For children in the west who do not have an EHCP please refer to Dingley Paediatric Occupational Therapy Service at the Royal Berkshire Hospital.
 Please see the Royal Berkshire Hospital website (opens in new window) for details of their referral criteria and how to contact them.